edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 **→ What is your current job about?**

 I am a Data Scientist for Product Innovation at Siemens Smart Infrastructure.
 My primary role is to develop and deploy data-driven products that are of general interest all across the company.
-Of course, I am not alone; I work with a team, but I mainly contribute with my expertise in Data Science, the field I specialized in during my studies, Ph.D., and postdoc.
+Of course, I am not alone; I work with a team, but I mainly contribute with my expertise in Data Science, the field I specialized in during my studies, Ph.D., and Postdoc.
 I am also active on a less technical level in data strategy topics.

 **→ At what point in your academic career did you transition?**